The best TV dramas airing in autumn 2018

 Trust – BBC2

-BBC2 has imported this US drama from Danny Boyle.
-It tells the real-life story of the kidnapping of John Paul Getty III – the heir to the Gettys’ oil billions – and features an all-star cast including Donald Sutherland, Hilary Swank, Brendan Fraser, Harris Dickinson, Charlotte Riley and Anna Chancellor.
+BBC2 has imported this US drama.
+Danny Boyle’s latest show tells the real-life story of the kidnapping of John Paul Getty III – the heir to the Gettys’ oil billions – and features an all-star cast including Donald Sutherland, Hilary Swank, Brendan Fraser, Harris Dickinson, Charlotte Riley and Anna Chancellor.
 Read more

 Mother’s Day – BBC2